awesome-selfhosted/awesome-selfhosted/README.md

 - [Limbas](https://www.limbas.com/en/) - Limbas is a database framework for creating database-driven business applications.
 As a graphical database frontend, it enables the efficient processing of data stocks and the flexible development of comfortable database applications. ([Source Code](https://github.com/limbas/limbas)) `GPL-2.0` `PHP`
 - [Mathesar](https://mathesar.org/) - An intuitive UI for managing data collaboratively, for users of all technical skill levels.
 Built on Postgres – connect an existing DB or set up a new one. ([Demo](https://demo.mathesar.org/), [Source Code](https://github.com/centerofci/mathesar)) `GPL-3.0` `Docker/Python`
 - [MindsDB](https://mindsdb.com/) - MindsDB is an open source self hosted AI layer for existing databases that allows you to effortlessly develop, train and deploy state-of-the-art machine learning models using standard queries. ([Source Code](https://github.com/mindsdb/mindsdb)) `GPL-3.0` `Docker/Python`
+- [EvaDB](https://evadb.readthedocs.io) - EvaDB is an open source self hosted AI layer for existing database systems that allows you to use state-of-the-art AI models using standard queries. ([Source Code](https://github.com/georgia-tech-db/evadb)) `Apache` `Docker/Python`
 - [NocoDB](https://www.nocodb.com/) - No-code platform that turns any database into a smart spreadsheet.
 It can be considered as an Airtable or Smartsheet alternative. ([Source Code](https://github.com/nocodb/nocodb)) `GPL-3.0` `Nodejs/Docker`